Connector

 Before the connection

 All the properties which need to be animated together are prepared using keyframes.
-It’s these keyframes which will be controlled by the master property, a bit like a time-remapping would do.
+There are these keyframes which will be controlled by the master property, a bit like a time-remapping would do.

 The first step is to animate these slave properties; you can use as many keyframes as you need, and precisely adjust the interpolations* if needed.
 You just have to make sure all the animations of the slave properties have exactly the same duration; if an animation needs to start after or end before the others, just copy and paste the first or last keyframe so that it starts or ends with a still part.